- V3 introduced a new webcam system, incompatible with V2. 0.80.1 will ignore auto configuration from V2 image but server will still work.

 Disable Display Power Saving

 The image is preconfigured to handle a USB or Raspberry Pi webcam.
-To configure it, simply go to Printer Settings Webcam and select the webcam type you have at the bottom.
+We have implemented an autodetect for webcams.
+To configure it, simply go to Printer Settings Webcam, add a webcam and select the webcam at the bottom and click Assign.

 Import from USB Stick